bioball/bioball.github.io/_posts/2014-01-16-initial-impressions-at-famous.md

 Famo.us is a new JavaScript framework that may just fundamentally change how we write JavaScript for mobile and web.
 It is roughly 3.47 paradigm shifts away from traditional JavaScript frameworks, and doesn't follow *any* conventions that were previously laid down.

 In a nutshell, famo.us gives you the ability to create objects with various physics/properties.
 Famo.us injects a heap of divs onto the page, and tells the browser exactly where to position each of these divs using a matrix3d CSS property that it has already calculated.
-All of the hard word of animation is offloaded to the CPU/GPU, leading to extremely smooth animations.
+All matrix calculation is offloaded to the GPU, leading to extremely smooth animations.

 ---